odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 ### Configuring a metadata server using the REST API

 In last part of this session you will learn how to set up the OMAG Server Platform so that it is secure and determine the services and servers that are associated with the platform.
-Information on how to do this is found in [Configuring the OMAG Server Platform](/egeria-docs/guides/admin/configuring-the-omag-server-platform)
+Information on how to do this is found in [Configuring the OMAG Server Platform :material-dock-window:](/egeria-docs/guides/admin/configuring-the-omag-server-platform){ target=docs }.

 You can choose to type the request into Postman, or use the requests already defined in the `Egeria-admin-services-platform-configuration` Postman collection.